NoridelHerron/NoridelHerron/README.md

    - Verified ALU, decoder, control unit, forwarding and hazard detection logic
    - 20,000+ randomized test cases applied during module verification
    - integrated multiple units in two stages (tcl, waveform, and manually verified).
-   - Collaborating with contributors from multiple countries to explore instruction-level parallelism
+   - Collaborating with contributors from Greece and US to explore instruction-level parallelism
 - 🧠 **LearnToBuildCPU** – Refactor Project (In Progress):
    - Educational and beginner-friendly refactor of original pipelined CPU
    - Modular design with both VHDL and Verilog support